tlk/beoplay-macos-remote-gui/README.md

 # Beoplay Remote for macOS

-This is an unofficial menu bar app for macOS to remote control network enabled Beoplay loudspeakers.
+This is an unofficial app to remote control network enabled [Bang & Olufsen](https://www.bang-olufsen.com/) loudspeakers from macOS.

 ![Screenshot](./screenshot.jpg)

-The menu bar has basic support for play/pause and forward/backward.
-The volume level can be adjusted and works well with volume adjustments made directly on the loudspeakers, through the original Bang&Olufsen iOS app, Spotify, etc. Speakers are automatically discovered via Bonjour.
+The menu bar app has basic support for play/pause and forward/backward.
+The volume level can be adjusted and works well with volume adjustments made directly on the loudspeakers, through the original Bang&Olufsen iOS app, Spotify and Deezer.
+Speakers are automatically discovered via Bonjour.